ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 - In ProCamera, open an HDR image.
 Tap the Edit button.

-- In the Editing studio, press and hold the Save button until the additional saving options appear.
+- In the Editing Studio, press and hold the Save button until the additional saving options appear.
 Tap the Save New Image As ... button.

 - Select the HDR VIDEO CLIP option.